-Diagnosing MS is not always easy and in some cases may take time.
-The first symptoms may be vague, and many of the symptoms can be caused by conditions other than MS. An accurate diagnosis is critical in creating an effective plan of care.
+Diagnosing MS isn't always easy and, in some cases, may take a long time.
+The first symptoms may be vague, and many of the symptoms can be caused by conditions other than MS. An accurate diagnosis is critical in creating an effective care plan.

-Blood tests, to check for vitamin deficiencies, infections and markers of alternative autoimmune diseases and inflammatory diseases of the CNS that cause symptoms that overlap with MS.
+Blood tests check for vitamin deficiencies, infections and markers of alternative autoimmune diseases and inflammatory diseases of the CNS that cause symptoms that overlap with MS.

-Lumbar puncture (spinal tap), to check spinal fluid for specific markers associated with MS. One important spinal fluid marker is called “oligoclonal bands,” which are inflammatory proteins present in the majority of individuals with MS.
+Lumbar puncture (spinal tap) can check spinal fluid for specific markers associated with MS. One important spinal fluid marker is called “oligoclonal bands,” which are inflammatory proteins present in the majority of individuals with MS.

 Optical coherence tomography (OCT) is an instrument that allows doctors to examine the retina (the lining at the back of the eye), which is often thinned in people with MS.

-Tests used to diagnose health problems associated with MS include:
+Tests used to diagnose health problems associated with MS: